Elblassy/flapkap_flutter_challenge/README.md

-# flapkap_flutter_challenge

-FlapKap Flutter Challenge
+# FlapKap Flutter Challenge

 ## Getting Started

 This project is a starting point for FlapKap Flutter Challenge.

+Just clone it and run on android, ios or web

-ScreenShots:
+## ScreenShots:

 <img src="/screenshots/mobile_1.png" width="400" height="866">
 <img src="/screenshots/mobile_2.png" width="400" height="866">